HL7/cds-hooks-library/input/pagecontent/order-verify.md

 ## Workflow

-The order-verify hook fires after a clinician has already signed an order to support additional review or approval steps that may be part of workflow, (including orders for medications, procedures, labs and other orders).
-This hook is applies to signed orders that are no longer in draft status.
-The context contains all order details, such as dose, quantity, route, etc. Use this hook when your service needs to present in order context.
+The order-verify hook fires when a pharmacist is ready to verify a medication order for a patient in either ambulatory or inpatient settings.
+This hook applies to already signed orders that are in an active status.
+Use this hook when your service needs to present in order context to a pharmacist.
+Pharmacist workflow varies geographically, such that this hook will not be relevant in some locales.

 ## Context